-Some Insiders not being able to hear any audio after upgrading to the recent Dev channel builds is an issue that has been there since the last few flights.
+Some insiders not being able to hear any audio after upgrading to the recent Dev channel builds is an issue that has been there for the last few flights.
 If you haven’t been affected by those, there is a high chance you won’t be affected by this release either.

 How to Install Windows 11 Build 25193

 To install this update, you need to be running Windows 11 and subscribed to the Dev channel.
 If you have enabled Windows updates, you will automatically get a “New features are ready to install” prompt.